General Guidelines for Proposal Budgets

 The budget justification should include the following explanation for graduate tuition and fee remission:

 - Effective September 1, 2000 compensation provided to teaching and research assistants at Texas Tech University includes remission of certain tuition and fees.
-These costs will be charged in accordance with OMB Circular A-21 and are excluded from the facilities and administrative cost base.
+These costs will be charged in accordance with 2 CFR 200.466 and are excluded from the facilities and administrative cost base.
 These costs are expected to increase at the rate of 5 percent per year.

-Any cost sharing committed in the proposal must be listed on the routing sheet and initialed by the individual who has the authority to commit the cost sharing.
+Any cost sharing committed in the proposal must be included in the Cayuse routing and approved by the individual who has the authority to commit the cost sharing.
 Usually this individual is the department chair, dean, or a line-item director.
 Cost sharing is subject to the same restrictions as awarded funds.
-Administrative and clerical salaries, office supplies, postage, local telephone costs and memberships are allowable as cost sharing only if specifically approved by the funding agency.
+Office supplies, postage, local telephone costs and memberships are allowable as cost sharing only if specifically approved by the funding agency.
 Cost sharing is also subject to audit; therefore, all cost sharing must be carefully documented when the award is received.

 Because of the extra effort and the complications involved, principal investigators and project directors should include cost sharing only if cost sharing is specifically required by the funding program.
 Often the generally stated requirement of "institutional contribution" can be satisfied by a quantified description of institutional support.
 An example of such a description follows: